 Got a student loan around your neck?
-You can deduct up to $2,500 of interest paid on the loan each year, so long as your 2020 modified adjusted gross income (MAGI) is less than $85,000 ($170,000 if filing a joint return).
+You can deduct up to $2,500 of interest paid on the loan each year, so long as your 2021 modified adjusted gross income (MAGI) is less than $85,000 ($170,000 if filing a joint return).
 The deduction starts to phase out at a MAGI of $70,000 (for singles) and $140,000 (for joint filers).
-(The income thresholds are the same for 2021.)
 The former student can deduct this even if it's actually Mom and Dad who are paying the bill.

-Finally, interest on savings bonds is usually subject to federal income tax.
+In addition, interest on savings bonds is usually subject to federal income tax.
 However, interest on Series EE and I bonds issued after 1989 can be tax-free when used to pay for qualified education expenses, if you meet certain requirements.
-This benefit phases out gradually as your 2020 MAGI rises between $123,550 to $153,550 for joint filers and from $82,350 to $97,350 for singles.
-(For 2021, the phase-out range is from $124,800 to $154,800 for joint filers and from $83,200 to $98,200 for singles.)
+This benefit phases out gradually as your 2021 MAGI rises between $124,800 and $154,800 for joint filers and from $83,200 to $98,000 for singles.
 Important note: If you're using savings bonds to pay for a child's education, the bonds must be in your name to qualify for the exclusion.
 Savings bonds in the child's name aren't eligible.

 Charitable Deduction for Non-Itemizers

 For 2021 only, there's an "above-the-line" deduction for up to $300 for cash donations to charity ($600 for those married and filing jointly).
 Donations to donor advised funds and certain organizations that support charities don't qualify for this tax break.